hristogochev/tray-gtk/README.md

 ### Notes

+* Requires GTK 3.24.37 to be installed on the OS of the user.
 * Keeps an internal reference to all created tray icons in order to avoid garbage collection of GTK structs.

 ### Building with ProGuard